gbicou/prosemirror-render/docs/introduction.md

 # Introduction

-The purpose is to render the ProseMirror state as JSON data in your Vue applications.
+The purpose is to render the ProseMirror state JSON data in your Vue applications without loading a full editor or schema.

 - _From ProseMirror JSON :_